NikosAlexandris/pvgis-prototype/docs/tutorials/solar_irradiance.md

 ## Direct normal irradiance

-In estimating the photovoltaic power output, the solar radiation component with the greates impact, is the *direct* ***normal*** irradiance.
+In estimating the photovoltaic power output, the solar radiation component with the greatest impact, is the *direct* ***normal*** irradiance.

 From the theory,